AdvancedHacker101/Bypass-Uac/README.md

 The tool was tested on a Windows7 x64 bit machine
 The source code in this form only works with the c# R.A.T client, but you can modify it for your own project
+## More Information
+You can read information related to contribution [here](https://github.com/AdvancedHacker101/Bypass-Uac/blob/master/CONTRIBUTING.md)
+You can read the Code of Conduct [here](https://github.com/AdvancedHacker101/Bypass-Uac/blob/master/CODE_OF_CONDUCT.md)
+You can view the project's licence [here](https://github.com/AdvancedHacker101/Bypass-Uac/blob/master/LICENSE)
 *Happy Coding*

 **-Advanced Hacking 101**